SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 Sigma Correlations bring a brand-new standardised way to compose more sophisticated and targeted detections that analyze the relationships between events.

-Correlations build on-top of the existing Sigma format, providing detection engineers with a very familiar experience, and finally bring first-party support for more complex relationship-based detection techniques.
+Correlations build on-top of the existing Sigma format, providing detection engineers with a very familiar experience, and finally provides first-party support for more complex relationship-based detection techniques.

 ::: danger SIEM / Backend support for Sigma Correlations